 - 4.1.
 On 23 March 2020, the nation went into lock down.
 A significant number of staff were redeployed to support local communities and businesses, while others continued to deliver services from home.
 Overall, many services have performed well with no visible reduction in quality or standard. - 4.2.
-The services which relate to the work of this Committee are Housing Support, Planning and Strategic Housing, Land Charges, and Leisure and Communities; and the relevant indicators are listed at the front of the Performance Indicator report at Annex B with pages 29 to 38 providing the further relevant information. - 4.3.
-Of the nine targeted indicators, five indicators achieved their targets (Green), two indicators achieved their targets 'within tolerance' (Amber), and two indicators did not achieve their targets (Red).
-The two indicators which did not achieve their targets related to Housing Support; the service was significantly impacted by Covid-19 and needed to both procure and place all clients who were rough sleeping or at risk of imminent homelessness regardless of priority need.
-A full report is attached at Annex B
+The services which relate to the work of this Committee are Customer Services and Revenues and Benefits; the relevant indicators are listed at the front of the Performance Indicator report at Annex B with pages 22 to 29 providing the further relevant information. - 4.3.
+Of the nine indicators, six indicators achieved their targets (Green), one indicator achieved its target 'within tolerance' (Amber), and two indicators did not achieve their targets (Red).
+A full report is attached at Annex B.